Townsend-Lab-Yale/MASSPRF/3D_Mapping_Scripts/README.md

 ## 11) FAQ

 **Q: Which format should I use?**
-A: Use `AA` if you ran MASS-PRF to produce amino-acid rows (Jeff’s recommendation).
+A: Use `AA` if you ran MASS-PRF to produce amino-acid rows (Prof. Townsend’s recommendation).
 Use `NT` if your MASS-PRF table is nucleotide-level (3× rows).
 Set `formatList` accordingly in the design TSV.

 **Q: How exactly is significance defined?**
 A: A site is significant if its CI excludes zero: `LCI > 0` (positive selection) or `UCI < 0` (negative selection).
 NAs are treated as non-significant.